florinn/typemoq/README.md

     expression: (x: T) => TResult, clearExisting?: boolean): TypeMoq.MethodCallReturn<T, TResult>
 ```

 `setup` accepts a function (also referred as 'matcher') taking as input argument the type being mocked and as body the value/property/method (with arguments if that's the case) to match.
-The second parameter is optional and, if provided, will disable the record and replay behaviour, by removing al existing setups of the provided expression.
+The second parameter is optional and, if provided, will disable the record and replay behaviour, by removing all existing setups of the provided expression.

 ##### Parameter matchers